emdiazsal83/emdiazsal83.github.io/_posts/2024-06-01-pearl_rubin.md

 typograms: true
 ---

-In the Functional Causal Model (FCM) framework of causality [Pearl, 2009] a system is described in terms of fundamental processes involving other variables in the system, as well as random quantities.
+In the Functional Causal Model (FCM) framework of causality  {% cite pearl2009causality %} [Pearl, 2009] a system is described in terms of fundamental processes involving other variables in the system, as well as random quantities.
 The processes chosen to describe the system must be fundamental in the sense that changes to one of the processes do not affect the others.